redhat-actions/oc-new-app/README.md

 - name: Log in to Quay.io
   run: echo "${{ secrets.QUAY_IO_PASSWORD }}" | docker login quay.io -u "${{ secrets.QUAY_IO_USER }}" --password-stdin
 ```

+## Troubleshooting

+Note that `quay.io` repositories are private by default.

+This means that if you push an image for the first time, you will have to authenticate before pulling it, or go to the repository's settings and change its visibility.